Medical nightmare: Widow says husband died after hospital mix-up

 Twanda said that started the nightmare of her husband trying to tell the hospital who he was.

-According to Twanda, Kenneth told them his birthday was Oct.
+According to Twanda Taylor, Kenneth Wade Taylor told them his birthday was Oct.
 9, 1953.
-But a nurse told him no, he had his dates mixed up, and it had something to do with COVID.
+But a nurse told him he had his dates mixed up and that it had something to do with COVID.

-Kenneth died Sept.
+Kenneth Wade Taylor died Sept.
 8, and when his wife got the death certificate, it had his birth date listed as Oct.
 19, 1953.

 Her husband’s birthday was Oct.
 9.